* Two major railways among 34 planned deals

 Mali gave few details on the terms of the 34 agreements but said they included some loans.
-They coincide with fresh talks with the International Monetary Fund to review a programme for Mali and resume aid payments halted this year.
+They coincide with fresh talks with the International Monetary Fund to review a programme for Mali and resume aid payments to halted this year.

-The IMF and World Bank froze nearly $70 million in financing after the Fund expressed concern in May about Mali’s purchase of a $40 million presidential jet and a loan for military supplies, deals that undermined donor confidence in the commitment of Mali’s new government to rebuild the country after a coup and an uprising in 2012.
+The IMF and World Bank froze nearly $70 million in financing after the Fund expressed concern in May over Mali’s purchase of a $40 million presidential jet and a loan for military supplies, deals that undermined donor confidence in the commitment of Mali’s new government to rebuild the country after a coup and an uprising in 2012.

 The agreements were signed during a four-day visit by President Ibrahim Boubacar Keita to China from Sept.
 9 to 13 for the World Economic Forum in Tianjin, according to a statement published on the website of Mali’s presidency.

 The biggest of the planned projects is an $8 billion, 900-km (560-mile) railway linking Mali’s capital Bamako to Guinea’s port capital Conakry.

 Another 750 billion CFA francs ($1.48 billion) would be used to renovate the Bamako-Dakar railway, linking Mali to the Senegalese capital to the west.

 Other projects include the construction of a fourth bridge across the Niger river in Bamako and the construction of roads, especially in the north of the country, which was seized by a mix of separatist and al Qaeda-linked rebels in 2012.